erp-texh-2022/etworkk-14.0/addons/crm/README.md

 company uses Microsoft Outlook or Gmail, no one needs to change the way they work, so everyone stays productive.

-Route, sort and filter incoming emails automatically.
-Dosyt CRM handles incoming emails and route them to the right opportunities or Sales Team.
+Route, sort and filter incoming emails automatically. etwork CRM handles incoming emails and route them to the right opportunities or Sales Team.
 New leads are created on the fly and interested salespersons are notified automatically.